khadijaikkis/sweet-shop-management/README.md

 A full-stack Sweet Shop Management System with authentication, inventory management, and admin features.

 ## AITools used : (Chatgpt,perplexity)
--Used AI to generate JWT-based     authentication middleware.
+-Used AI to generate JWT-based     authentication middleware -Guided the structure of Jest and Supertest-based backend test cases.
+My Reflection:
 -AI tools helped reduce development time and minimize boilerplate writing

 ## Tech Stack: